-In the Medical Sciences programs, certain physical and health requirements are necessary for the student to meet the standards of their program.
-If you have any concerns regarding your ability to perform these standards, please contact Medical Sciences at 740-389-4636.
+In the Medical Assisting programs, certain physical and health requirements are necessary for the student to meet the standards of their program.
+If you have any concerns regarding your ability to perform these standards, please contact Medical Assisting at 740-389-4636.
 The student must be able to meet the physical demands of the program, which include but are not limited to the following:

 Visual ability to successfully complete tasks within their program which may include:

 locate patient veins, read computer screens, instrument print-outs, patient documents, and accurately interpret color readings, cloudiness/turbidity, and texture.

 Gross and fine motor control to allow manipulation of equipment used within the program which may include: medical instrumentation, analytical equipment, microscopes, blood collection equipment, blood pressure equipment, computer technology, and office equipment.